floweethehub/thehub/README.md

 # Installation

-Flowee is still being developed and is usage in production will cause you pain.

 The fastest way to try Flowee is by installing docker.
 See more details [here](support/docker/hub).

 To compile and install Flowee on Ubuntu, install the dependencies